 Our search for clear knowledge goes along with the professional curiosity of our first strategic partner, the musicians of the SILK ROAD SYMPHONY ORCHESTRA.
-In their words: „We want to understand you, our international audiences and invite you, to become an active and conscious co-creator not only of the Silk Road Cultural Belt, but of our concerts along the New and old Silk Road."
+In their words: „We want to understand you, our international audiences and invite you, to become an active and conscious co-creator not only of the Silk Road Cultural Belt, but of our concerts in Berlin, along Silk Road and beyond."

 The SRSO believes that the Silk Road Cultural Belt provides a unique platform to share what each of us believes to be 'Silk' in classical music: basic human qualities as they are expressed in different forms of classical music.

 We learn from our audiences along the Silk Road Cultural Belt, from the Conference of the Birds, what Silk in music means to you by sharing one piece of music from your 'play-list' as a youtube-link, a video, or a mp3 file and leaving it in the belt for others.

 This will allow us to compose together with you regardless of where you live a large mosaic of sources of inspiration.